MOVIES THAT SUCK TOO MUCH TO REVIEW ALONE

 Writer and director, Michael Hurst (MANSQUITO, HOUSE OF THE DEAD 2, THE DARKROOM) had this cool concept for a hospital scene.
 The producer and soon to be co-writer, Mark Altman (HOUSE OF THE DEAD, HOUSE OF THE DEAD 2, THE DARKROOM, THE THIRST) loved the concept so much that he gave it the greenlight.
 And that was pretty much it.
 The scene became the trailer as well as the opening scene in the movie so once you've seen that you've seen it all.

 Still, the ball kept rolling.
 The SFX guy knew Christine Taylor (NIGHT OF THE DEMONS 2, THE CRAFT) and could get her in the flick.
 With Christine Taylor in, getting nice guy Jerry O'Connell (SCREAM 2), was a piece of cake.
 Shane Brolly (IMPOSTOR, UNDERWORLD, UNDERWORLD: EVOLUTION) was thrown in there because he needed work and the part didn't require him to actually act - yeah, I know; typecasting.
-But the person director Hurst was most excited about getting was Kane Hodder (HOUSE, HOUSE II, DEEPSTAR SIX, SE7EN, 2001 MANIACS), who plays the very minor part of a homeless demon (and is there anything sadder than a homeless demon?) in a scene that went on for far too long because, after all, "We've got Kane Hodder!
+But the person director Hurst was most excited about getting was Kane Hodder (HOUSE, HOUSE II, DEEPSTAR SIX, SE7EN, 2001 MANIACS), who plays the very minor part - extra really - of a homeless demon (and is there anything sadder than a homeless demon?) in a scene that went on for far too long because, after all, "We've got Kane Hodder!
 OH!
 MY!
 GHOD!"

 To be honest, I can identify with such fanboy enthusiasm - I wouldn't wreck my movie over it though.
 What could have been a decent story got totally derailed by the writer and director trying to make a movie that was out of their budget.
 Instead of being creative and working within it, we get treated to DVD commentary like, "Look at that special effect!
 Wouldn't it have looked really cool if we had the money to do it right?"
-And that's the kind of thing that you keep hearing over and again on the DVD, Sheesh!
-Worse, so many clichés get thrown in there that, Holy Shit, they even have a lost and wandering little white girl in a pretty dress (Chloë Grace Moretz: THE AMITYVILLE HORROR )- which is never a good thing in a Horror movie.
+And that's the kind of thing that you keep hearing over and again on the commentary.
+Sheesh!
+Worse, so many clichés get thrown in there that, Holy Shit, they even have a wandering little white girl in a pretty dress (Chloë Grace Moretz: THE AMITYVILLE HORROR )- which is never a good thing in a Horror movie.

 Christine Taylor's character of Amy goes to the well about twenty times with screaming directly at the camera.
 Truly a lovely scream.
 But god damn, staring right at the camera and screaming every five or so minutes doesn't heighten the Horror, fright, or entertainment value.
 What the hell did the camera ever do to her?